Trials Open for Recruitment

 Beating the Blues before Birth

 Welcome to the Beating the Blues before Birth (BBB) study for depression in pregnancy.

 You have taken a positive step towards improving your mood and managing the demands of pregnancy.

-At 24 months of age, your child’s development will also be assessed by a trained clinician and you will be provided with a report.References: Milgrom, J., Holt, C., Holt, C.J., Ross, J., Ericksen, J., & Gemmill, A. (2015).
+BBB program has been developed by the Parent-Infant Research Institute as a treatment for depression in pregnancy.
+This program is based on PIRI’s evaluated treatment for Postnatal Depression and includes features from other PIRI programs.
+Our recent studies show the effectiveness of BBB in reducing depression and anxiety during pregnancy and in improving child developmental outcomes.References: Milgrom, J., Holt, C., Holt, C.J., Ross, J., Ericksen, J., & Gemmill, A. (2015).
 A Feasibility Study and Pilot Randomised Trial of an Antenatal Depression Treatment with Infant Follow-up.
 Archives of Women’s Mental Health, 18(5):717-30.
 Milgrom, J., Holt, C.J., Bleker, L.S., Holt, C., Ross, J., Ericksen, J., Glover, V., O’Donnell, K.J., de Rooij, S. R., & Gemmill , A.W.
 (2018).
 Maternal antenatal mood and child development: an exploratory study of treatment effects on child outcomes up to 5 years.
 Journal of Developmental Origins of Health and Disease.

 DadBooster is designed to help new dads recover from depression.

 The Parent-Infant Research Institute (PIRI) are working on a world-first specialised web-based treatment called DadBooster for fathers who are experiencing symptoms of depression and anxiety.